-- State Championships are open to all Duelists whether they are a resident in that state or not. - State Championships are open to Duelists who already hold an invitation to the WCQ Oceanic Continental Championship. - Duelists who are suspended from official Yu-Gi-Oh!
-Organized Play cannot participate in State Championships, attend the venue, or apply to staff the event. - Tournament Organisers retain the right to refuse entry to Duelists who have engaged in criminal behaviour, such as theft or violent conduct. - Only Duelists from European, Middle East and African territories can participate in National Championships held in Europe, Middle East and African territories.
-Duelists from countries outside of Europe, Middle East, Africa and Oceania that host a National Championship cannot participate in European, Middle East and African National Championships and Oceania State Championships.
-Duelists who wish to participate in a National or State Championship in Europe or Oceania respectively must provide proof of residence in one of the territories.
+- State Championships are open to all Duelists whether they are a resident in that country or not - State Championships are open to Duelists who already hold an invitation to the WCQ: Oceanic Championship - Duelists who are suspended from official Yu-Gi-Oh!
+Organized Play cannot participate in State Championships, attend the venue, or apply to staff the event - Tournament Organisers retain the right to refuse entry to Duelists who have engaged in criminal behaviour, such as theft or violent conduct - Only Duelists from Oceania, Middle East, African and European territories can participate in State Championships held in Oceania, Middle East and African territories.
+Duelists from countries outside of Europe, Middle East, African and Oceania that host a State Championship cannot participate in Oceanic, Middle East and African State Championships.
+Duelists who wish to participate in a State or State Championship in Europe or Oceania respectively must provide proof of residence in one of the territories.